 The Study Consulting Program primarily matches incoming students with trained consultants.
 These consultants work with each student one hour per week on topics such as time management, study skills, reading textbooks, note-taking, organization, adjustment to college life, writing papers, and test-anxiety.
-To learn more about this program or to request a consultant, visit the Office of Academic Support website.

 - Career Center (Garland Hall, Third Floor)

 The Career Center allows students to make appointments with Peer Assistants who have been trained to review resumes and cover letters, neither of is eligible for consultation at the Writing Center.
 Peer Assistants are also equipped to answer general questions about jobs and internships.

 Your first stop for online research help should be the Johns Hopkins Sheridan Libraries’ website, library.jhu.edu, where librarians with special knowledge of all disciplines can assist you.
 Moreover, the library’s website has resources that offer guidance on conducting online research.

 - The “Big Three”: Citing and Documenting Sources

 This link takes you to the Sheridan Libraries’ page on the three

 This section of the Sheridan Libraries’ site provides a useful overview of criteria for evaluating electronic sources.

 ipl2 is a public service organization and a learning/teaching environment.
 To date, thousands of students and volunteer library and information science professionals have been involved in answering reference questions for our Ask an ipl2 Librarian service and in designing, building, creating, and maintaining the ipl2’s collections.